 Mission

-Teams will have one week to develop innovative, practical, and cost-effective solutions to the problem space presented during the kick-off event.
+Teams will have one week to develop innovative, practical, and cost-effective solutions to this problem space.

 Ready to Participate?